jspmarc/simple-message-queue/README.md

 ```
 code: EMPTY_QUEUE, SUCCESS
 type: I8, I16, I32, I64, U8, U16, U32, U64 , F32, F64, Str
-count: unsigned long
+count: unsigned int (4 bytes)
 ```

-3 kinds metadata are used to describe the data. `code` describes the kind of response and `type` describes the data type. `count` describes how many data is in it.
+3 kinds of metadata are used to describe the data. `code` describes the kind of response and `type` describes the data type. `count` describes how many data is in it.
 If `count > 1` then the data is treated as an array.
-For strings, each element will be seperated with a null-terminator character (\0) and a null-terminator character is added at the end of the data bytes.
+For strings, each element will be seperated with a null-terminator character (`\0`), it is also added at the end of the data bytes.

-The metadata is a 5 bytes data to explain the sent data.
-The first byte consists of the `code` and `type` metadata. `code` takes first 4 bits and `type` takes the 2nd 4 bits. `count` is 4 bytes (which is an unsigned 4 bytes integer) which means the whole metadata takes 5 bytes.
+*The metadata is 5 bytes data*.
+The first byte consists of the `code` and `type` metadata. `code` takes first 4 left bits and `type` takes the rest 4 bits. `count` is 4 bytes (which is an unsigned 4 bytes integer) which means the whole metadata takes 5 bytes.
 This means when sending an array, the maximum element limit is 4,294,967,295 elements.

-With the metadata, the response will be 5 megabytes with some additional bytes if the data exists.
+With the metadata, the response will be 5 megabytes with additional bytes if the data exists.

 Code and type to bits mapping